aldenblack/Classifier-Site/README.md

 ## UI Rules

 You will be assigned two folders to look through and assign labels to.
-The UI contains the following buttons: One, two, three, unsure, and custom count.
+The UI contains the following buttons: One, two, three, unsure, custom count, and undo.
 With this program, you will be classifying the number of eggs in the tile provided.